daces-group/daces-group.github.io/README.md

 Here are some subject areas we devote our attention to:
 * Data Privacy, Trust, and Security
-* Relational Learning on Graph, Scientific, and Statistical Databases
+* Machine Learning on Structured Data (i.e., Relational Learning on Graph, Scientific, and Statistical Databases)

 Other Data Engineering topics